-Since the "oil shock' of 1973 there has been a continuing controversy about tax policy for gasoline and other petroleum distillates.
+Since the first "oil shock' of 1973 there has been a continuing controversy in the U.S. about tax policy for gasoline and other petroleum distillates.
 A crucial component of any such debate is a reliable model for demand.
-In this problem set we will analyze U.S. postwar demand for gasoline and some implications for tax policy.
+In this problem set we will analyze U.S. demand for gasoline and some implications for tax policy.